Enrol in Ram Education’s Diploma of Project Management program and take the next step up in your career.

-An interactive 5-day training course, combined with a competency-based assessment which will demonstrate to everyone that you’re at the top of your game.
+An interactive 5 Day Training course, integrated with a competency-based Workplace Assessment by our partner RTO, which will demonstrate to everyone that you’re at the top of your game.

 Receive industry recognised training